 Azaleas prefer partial shade and dappled light with around 4 hours of sun per day (depending on the climate).
 In cooler temperate climates with more rainfall and overcast days (such as Scotland or Washington in the USA) an azalea can take full sun.

-However in arid climates (such as California or Southern Europe) with intense sunshine the leaves of the azalea are susceptible to sun burn, flowers tend to wilt and the risk of drought is substantially increased.
-In these climates about four hours of morning sun with protection form the midday sun is ideal.
+However in arid climates (such as California or Southern Europe) with intense sunshine the leaves of the azalea are susceptible to sunburn, flowers tend to wilt and the risk of drought is substantially increased.
+In these climates about four hours of morning sun with protection from the midday sun is ideal.